LESSON 1: Fundamental Operations with Git#

 Instructor’s Note

-In this section, we see that while empty directories are not tracked or `seen' by git,
+In this section, we see that while empty directories are not tracked or `seen’ by git, adding a directory to the index automatically adds its contents.

 mkdir directory